• Recipes

 • Taste the seasoning and add enough salt and pepper to taste.

-• Gently bring the soup back to the boil, but do not boil as doing so may cause the milk to split.
+• Gently bring the soup back to the boil, but do not fast boil as doing so may cause the milk to split.
 Stir frequently.

 • Once the soup is at the boil it is ready.